ljw1004/csharpspec/csharp/expressions.md

 #### Inferred return type

 The inferred return type of an anonymous function `F` is used during type inference and overload resolution.
 The inferred return type can only be determined for an anonymous function where all parameter types are known, either because they are explicitly given, provided through an anonymous function conversion or inferred during type inference on an enclosing generic method invocation.

+The inferred return type will in some cases infer a type that involves the pseudo-types `InferredTask` or `InferredTask<T>`.
+These are not real types, and do not appear in real code; they stand for a result of type inference that can match with any tasklike ([Tasklike pattern](classes.md#tasklike-pattern)).
+At binding-time, during overload resolution ([Overload resolution](expressions.md#overload-resolution)), that is when the pseudo-types are converted into the concrete types `System.Threading.Tasks.Task` and `System.Threading.Tasks.Task<T>`.

 The ***inferred result type*** is determined as follows: